Hepatitis A

 • Diarrhea

-Not everyone who is infected will have all of these symptoms.
+Not everyone with hepatitis A will have these symptoms.

 Symptoms can become severe and lead to hospitalization or death, but most people get better within a few weeks.
 Less than 1% of cases result in death.
 People who have chronic liver disease or a weakened immune system are at a higher risk for serious illness.